denten/denten.github.io/_posts/2017-06-11-narratological_primitives.md

 - think.stack
 ---

-> An introduction to an article currently under review, with commentary on explanatory vs. predictive models.
+> An introduction to an article accepted to *New Literary History* in summer
+> of 2017.
+Cite as Dennis Yi Tenen, "Towards a Computational Archaeology of
+> Fictional Space," forthcoming in *New Literary History*.

 Space is a hard thing to pin down.
 It identifies dimensional continuity and a topography, that is, a relationship between objects.
 It is also itself an